stretto-editor/stretto/README.md

 ## Presentation

-Stretto is a text-based editor halfway beetween modal editors such as Emacs or Vim, and user-friendly ones such as Atom or SublimeText.
+Stretto is a text-based editor halfway between modal editors such as Emacs or Vim, and user-friendly ones such as Atom or SublimeText.
 Indeed, Stretto has three modes but also use nice shortcuts like Ctrl+s to simply save your file.